 File your income taxes for free.

 Programs like the IRS sponsored Volunteer Income Tax Assistance, or VITA, and the AARP Tax-Aide help lower income families as well as the elderly file their income tax returns for free.
-The federal government has increased funding for the services over the years, so more people across the country can be helped.
+Some of the assistance is even for so called “moderate income” families as the guidelines are fairly generous.
+There are also specialists who work with the client and help them prepare their taxes for free; this is in addition to the filing services.

-As part of these programs, they are given access to a variety of support services, ranging from tips on applying to credits, free e-filing, information on deductions and more.
+As part of these programs, they are given access to a variety of support services, ranging from tips on applying for income tax credits as well as deductions, free e-filing, information on government benefits and more.
 Many of the programs are provided by highly trained volunteers, who are certified by the IRS.
-Tens of thousands of low income families will be able to take advantage of the service.
+Hundreds of thousands of low to middle income families take advantage of this service each year.

 Learn more about free tax returns and how to apply

 There are a few different options that people have.
-They include the IRS Volunteer Income Tax Assistance (VITA) Program which offers free tax help and will prepare state or federal returns for people who earn less than $49,000.
+They include the IRS Volunteer Income Tax Assistance (VITA) Program which offers free tax help and will prepare state or federal returns for people who earn less than about $60,000 per year (depending on family size).
 Another option is the Tax Counseling for the Elderly Program (TCE), which offers information as well as advice.
 As part of this, highly trained staff will also prepare returns to taxpayers who are 60 and older.
+The last option is to of course do it yourself (DIY), and the IRS offers software for that.

 Examples of the programs

-But there are options.
-These services, such as VIA, use highly trained staff.
-Not only that, on the other hand, this free service will help those consumers who need it most keep that money.
+But there are options that can help.
+These services, such as VITA, use highly trained staff.
+Not only that, on the other hand, it is a free program.
+There is also TCE for senior citizens.
+The government supported programs will help those consumers who need it most keep that money.

-This assistance program is volunteer-driven, and it also aims to alert people to all available tax credits as well as deductions that they may not have previously known about or filed for.
-Since the code is constantly evolving, and new credits are always being added at the federal government level, it can be all but impossible to keep up.
+Both of the free assistance programs are volunteer-driven, and it also aims to alert people to all available tax credits as well as deductions that they may not have previously known about or filed for.
+Since the code is constantly evolving, and new credits as well as deductions are always being added at the federal government level, it can be all but impossible to keep up.

-VITA volunteers save tens of thousands of families millions of dollars per year in total.
+VITA volunteers save hundreds of thousands of families millions of dollars per year in total.
+TCE does the same for senior citizens.
 There are also hundreds of thousands of tax returns filed by AARP volunteer.
-The service is available to many people and they may not even realize they qualify.
+The service is available to many people and they may not even realize they qualify as the income crtieria are very “generous”.
 Across the nation hundreds of thousands of individuals benefit from this free income tax filing program.

 While the programs are effective, more volunteers are needed to help do the income tax filing and help people prepare returns.
 The non-profits that run these also encourage bilingual people to apply.
 If they enjoy working with numbers and people, it is very gratifying way to give back to those that are less fortunate.
 It can also provide some individuals much needed work experience.